mikes222/mapsforge_flutter/mapsforge_flutter/README.md

 You can add many markers to a datastore and you can add many datastores to the model.

+Note: We provide also datastores for single markers as well as ClusterDatastores for many marker which should be clustered when zooming out

+Note: We provide a bunch of different markers.
+Markers with images like PoiMarkers, PathMarkers, RectMarkers, CircleMarkers and more

 ### ContextMenu

 ContextMenus are created with the contextMenuBuilder.
 Add one to the viewModel: